pytorch/torchrec/docs/source/high-level-arch.rst

    *Figure 1.
 Comparison between model parallelism and data parallelism approach*

-As you can see in the diagram above, in model parallelism, we divide the model into different segments and distribute these across multiple GPUs.
+As you can see in the diagram above, model parallelism and data parallelism are two approaches to distribute workloads across multiple GPUs,

-This allows each segment to process data independently, which is particularly useful for large models that do not fit on a single GPU.
-In contrast, data parallelism involves distributing the entire model across several GPUs, where each GPU processes a subset of the data and contributes to the overall computation.
-This method is effective for models that can fit within a single GPU but need to handle large datasets efficiently.
-Model parallelism is especially beneficial for recommendation systems with large embedding tables, as it allows for the distribution of these tables across more GPUs, optimizing memory usage and computational efficiency.
-Moreover, in a DLRM type architecture, we can compute the embeddings in parallel, unlike a multilayer neural network where each layer depends on the output of the previous layer.
+-  **Model Parallelism**

+   -  Divide the model into segments and distribute them across GPUs
+   -  Each segment processes data independently
+   -  Suitable for lage models that don't fit on a single GPU

+-  **Data Parallel**

+   -  Distribute the copies of entire model on each GPU
+   -  Each GPU processes a subset of the data and contributes to the overall computation
+   -  Effecive for models that fit on single GPU but need to handle large datasets

+-  **Benefits of Model Parallelism**

+   -  Optimizes memory usage and computational efficiency for large models
+   -  Particularly beneficial for recommendation systems with large embedding tables
+   -  Enables parallel computation of embeddings in DLRM-type architectures

 ******************
  Embedding Tables